nokia/RM/doc/ref_model/chapters/chapter03.rst

 Workload Efficiency Whitepaper (October 2016)
 <https://tl9000.org/resources/documents/NFV%20Workload%20Efficiency%20Whitepaper.pdf>`__ :cite:p:`questnfvwlenergyeff`.

-Examples of opportunities for the energy demand and cost reductions for the telecommunications operators:
+Examples of opportunities for the energy demand and cost reductions for the telecommunications operators are classified below.
+Only the first group, which is related to the optimisation on the workload to infrastructure interface level, is relevant for this Reference Model.

+- Optimisation based on workload load demand, enhanced by AI-based smart monitoring
   - Smart sleep and shutdowns of elements of infrastructure
-  - On site level: adaptive power consumption, power-amplifier symbol, multiple input and output muting
-  - Multi-site level: cross base-station optimisation, mobile cell shutdown, 3G/4G/5G optimisation

-- Smart monitoring based energy efficiency opportunities, enhanced by AI capabilities
-  - Cooling optimisation
-  - Smart metering
+  - Adaptive power consumption
   - Time of usage optimisation
+  - Multiple input and output muting
-  - Fuel usage optimisation
+  - Cross base-station optimisation

 - Technology advancements based optimisation
   - 2G/3G legacy shutdowns
-  - New, more effective cooling systems
+  - 3G/4G/5G optimisation
+  - Cooling optimisation
   - Improved insulation

-- Sustainable energy sourcing
+- Energy source
   - Sustainable energy generation
   - Procurement of green energy
+  - Fuel usage optimisation